The Voice Kids (Albanian TV series)

-The Voice Kids is an Albanian television talent show created by John de Mol and based on the concept The Voice Kids Netherlands.
+The Voice Kids is an Albanian television talent show created by John de Mol Jr. and based on the concept The Voice Kids Netherlands.
 It is part of an international series.
-It began airing on Top Channel on March 29, 2013 and ended on May 24, 2013.
-After four years of absence, on January 19, 2018 Top channel premiered the second season.
+It began airing on Top Channel on 29 March 2013, and ended on 24 May 2013.
+After four years of absence, on 19 January 2018, Top channel premiered the second season.

 Format

 There are 4 stages to the competition: